Uniixx/esx_doorlock/README.md

 This program Is distributed In the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty Of MERCHANTABILITY Or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License For more details.

 You should have received a copy Of the GNU General Public License along with this program.
 If Not, see http://www.gnu.org/licenses/.

-# Known Issues
-When user lockpick and stop It doesn't actually stops the timer.